Please read carefully. Failure to comply with the rules below could result in disqualification.

 ***Please see all details below in the Rules and Regulations.***

 SPECTATOR INFORMATION: Admission is free and the general public is welcome to all events.
-Doors will open exactly 30 minutes prior to the first scheduled act.
+Doors will open exactly 30 minutes prior to the first scheduled performance.
 No food, drinks or smoking is allowed in the competition performance area or inside the contracted venue.
 All Rainbow events are family friendly functions.
 Please refrain from inappropriate, offensive or unsportsmanlike conduct.
 All participating teachers, dancers and spectators are expected to display good sportsmanship.
-Failure to comply could result in immediate disqualification and loss of privileges to participate in future Rainbow Competitions.
+Failure to comply may result in immediate disqualification and loss of privileges to participate in future Rainbow Competitions.

-Studio Owners: Please make sure after you complete your registration and prior to paying your competition fees, all your parents create Parent Center accounts to link their media to your studio.
-If you have already paid and your parents link their siblings prior to the Event, the Studio will receive a credit of the difference of the media fee with the Family Package.
-The credit will appear in your Studio Center “Wallet.”
-This Media Fee credit is non-refundable.
-If your families wait until after the Event to link siblings there is no discount given and the Media Package is billed at FULL price ($35 per dancer).
-It is very important that your families sign up and link their account to your studio.
-Please also make sure to instruct them to download their photos and videos.
-We periodically have to free up space on our servers and media from past seasons may not always be available.
+Studio Owners/Directors: Please make sure that after completing your registration, and before paying your competition fees, all parents create their Parent Center accounts and link them to your studio.
+This step is essential to ensure their media is correctly connected.
+If you have already paid and parents link their siblings before the event, your studio will receive a credit for the difference in the media fee through the Family Package.
+This credit will appear in your Studio Center “Virtual Wallet.”
+This media fee credit is non-refundable.
+If families wait until after the event to link siblings, no discount will be applied and the Media Package will be billed at the full price of $35 per dancer.
+It is very important that families sign up and link their account to your studio in advance.
+Please also instruct them to download their photos and videos promptly, as we periodically clear space on our servers and media from past seasons may no longer be available.

-NO PHOTO/VIDEO RULE: The use of ANY electronic device for photography and videography is STRICTLY PROHIBITED during all performances as well as in dressing rooms and lavatories.
-Failure to comply with this rule may result in a point deduction to the act being recorded and/or photographed as well as confiscation of the recordings and/or photographs.
+NO PHOTO/VIDEO RULE : The use of ANY electronic device for photography and videography is STRICTLY PROHIBITED during all performances as well as in dressing rooms and lavatories.
+Failure to comply with this rule may result in point deductions to the act being recorded and/or photographed as well as confiscation of the recordings and/or photographs.
 In addition, any spectator that fails to comply with our No Photo/Video rule may be escorted and removed from the event.
 It is the responsibility of the Studio Owner/Director to inform their students and parents of the NO Photo/Video rule.
 All contestants grant permission for Rainbow to use photography and videography of their performances for promotional purposes including advertising, publicity and posting on social media outlets.

-SAFETY: Rainbow Dance and the hosting facility are not responsible for any kind of damage, loss or injury sustained by contestants or spectators or their property while attending any area of the venue premises.
+SAFETY : Rainbow Dance and the hosting facility are not responsible for any kind of damage, loss or injury sustained by contestants or spectators or their property while attending any area of the venue premises.
 Dancers competing take certain inherent risks when involved in any physical activity.
 Participation in this competition indicates the acceptance of such risks by the performers.
 Therefore, upon registration to any Rainbow event, it is agreed that participants will not hold Rainbow Dance Competition, its directors or employees responsible for injuries that occur or illnesses that may be contracted during the competition event.
-Studio Owner/Directors agree to adhere to the Release of Liability Clause which is completed during the registration process.
+Studio Owners/Directors agree to adhere to the Release of Liability Clause which is completed during the registration process.

 Due to Rainbow being a public event, Rainbow encourages all attendees to: